 - In a separate bowl add all chopped vegetables, 4 tbs. kosher salt and coat with 1 cup olive oil.
 Roast for 20 minutes.

 - Fold tomato paste to vegetables.
 Be sure all vegetables are coated then roast for another 20 minutes in oven.

 - In a large pot add both shrimp shells, lobster shells and roasted vegetables.

 - Bring to medium heat saute for 5 minutes then deglaze with white wine and cook for 10 minutes.
 Stirring constantly.

 - Next add 4 quarts water, bay leaves, thyme, tarragon, and saffron.

 - Reduce heat to low simmer and reduce by half.
 About 1 1/2 hours.

 - Once reduced by 1/2 in small batches add shells, broth, and vegetables to Vita-Mix blender and blend on high for 5 minutes.

 - Make a small batch of roux (1/4 cup flour 1/2 cup melted butter).
 Add to medium size pot on medium heat, cook 1 minute then slowly whisk in lobster broth and 3 tbs. cognac then reduce heat to low and cook for 30 minutes.

 - Using a micro-fine blade or box grater fold in 2 lemons and chop 1/2 bunch fresh tarragon.

 - Once meat has been gently removed from shells and De-veined , place in a medium size pot and add 1 cup melted European style butter (quality), 1 shallot chopped, 1 clove garlic crushed, 5 sprigs tarragon.
 On low heat poach the lobster for about 5 minutes.
 Turn off heat and let the lobster meat sit in butter for another 3 minutes.
 Slice lobster tail on a bias or skewer as pictured.

-- Whisk 1 cup heavy cream until you have whipped cream, micro fine 1/2 teaspoon nutmeg, then fold in 1 tbs. quality cognac.
+- In a separate bowl, whisk 1 cup heavy cream until you have whipped cream, micro fine 1/2 teaspoon nutmeg, then fold in 1 tbs. quality cognac.
+Serve one scoop over soup.